 What are the benefits of HAP?

-- HAP allows you to work full-time, while still receiving housing support
+- It allows you to work full-time, while still receiving housing support

 - Your local authority will inspect the rental property to make sure it meets a certain standard